Livestock Advisor Updates

-Given the diversity of the Australian livestock industry and the research underway to support producers, annual events are held in:
+Livestock Advisor Updates will be held in four locations in 2020, reflecting the diversity of the Australian livestock industry and the research underway to support producers:

 - Northern Australia – The 2019 northern event was held in Brisbane on 19 August.
-Presentations from this event are available.
+View presentations from this event

 - Southern Australia – The 2019 southern event was held in Sydney on 21 August.
-Presentations from this event are available.
+View presentations from this event

-- Western Australia - This 2019 western event was held in Perth on 30 October.
-Presentations from this event are available.
+- Western Australia - The 2019 western event was held in Perth on 30 October.
+View presentations from this event

 Livestock Advisor Updates bursary opportunity

-The Livestock Advisor Updates program aims to support the entry of less experienced/new industry participants into red meat advisory roles.
-The events will provide a great opportunity for new advisors to expand both their network and their knowledge base.
-As a result, bursaries to attend Livestock Advisor Updates have been made available to new advisors.
-Bursaries for the 2019 events have been awarded, and six people have had the opportunity to attend livestock advisor updates events to help expand their networks and their knowledge.
+The Livestock Advisor Updates program aims to support the entry of less experienced/new industry participants into livestock industry roles.
+The events provide a great opportunity for new advisors to expand both their network and their knowledge base.

 Laura Kemmis and Tanisha Shields (pictured above) were awarded bursaries to attend the Sydney workshop.